kyverno/website/content/en/docs/Writing policies/policy-settings.md

 * **schemaValidation**: controls whether policy validation checks are applied.
 Defaults to "true".
 Kyverno will attempt to validate the schema of a policy and fail if it cannot determine it satisfies the OpenAPI schema definition for that resource.
 Can occur on either validate or mutate policies.
 Set to "false" to skip schema validation.

 * **failurePolicy**: defines the API server behavior if the webhook fails to respond.
 Allowed values are "Ignore" or "Fail".
 Defaults to "Fail".
+Additionally, in 1.8.0, if set to "Ignore" will allow failing calls to image registries to be ignored.
+This allows for rule types like verifyImages or others which use image data to not block if the registry is temporarily down, useful in situations where images already exist on the nodes.

 * **webhookTimeoutSeconds**: specifies the maximum time in seconds allowed to apply this policy.
 The default timeout is 10s.
 The value must be between 1 and 30 seconds.